 Sikkim-Gangtok-Darjeeling Holiday Packages On TravelTriangle

-The ambiance of this forest is highly favorable for the animal species residing here including Elephants, Hornbills, Leopards, Flying Squirrels, Pythons, Spotted Deer, and Langurs.
+The ambience of this forest is highly favourable for the animal species residing here including Elephants, Hornbills, Leopards, Flying Squirrels, Pythons, Spotted Deer, and Langurs.

 If you are visiting Dibrugarh then you can’t miss out this place.
 Just 37 kms away from the city is this settlement called Namphake Village, a home for many Tai Phakey families.
 Set up in the middle of abundant natural beauty and next to the river Burhi Dihing, you will get the vibes of this place the moment you step here.